 - Follow the shepherd!
 That’s our job, day by day: Follow God, trust God, receive from God all that God wants to give us.

 If your resident has zero interest in the Bible, use the spiritual assessment conversation to determine what else might soothe or encourage their soul.
-You could try slowly reading poetry (I love Wendell Berry; scroll to the bottom of this page to find some of his poems), passages from Shakespeare, humorous essays (Mark Twain is a favorite), whatever.
+You could try slowly reading poetry (I love poems by Mary Oliver and Wendell Berry), passages from Shakespeare, humorous essays (Mark Twain is a favorite), whatever.

 Sing, sing, sing!